Harvest season is approaching and with it comes the risk of fire on combines and other agricultural trucks.

 - If a fire occurs call 911 first, then take steps to put it out.

 - Drive away from crops or areas of debris that could also ignite.

 - Turn off the engine before using the extinguisher so that the fan does not prevent the extinguisher from reaching the fire.

 - Once the fire is out, observe it closely for a period of time to ensure it does not reignite.
 67% of combine fires are not fully extinguished and this could also lead to a reflash.

 Also, be cautious of areas with tall vegetation or dry grass.
 Manifolds and exhaust pipes can reach temperatures of 500°F to 1000°F which will easily ignite dry grass.
 Catalytic converters can reach 1400°F to 1600°F at which greener vegetation will ignite.

 Any vehicle with low ground clearance, including pickup trucks and cars is a particular hazard.

-At Osco, we ensure that all of our agricultural trucks, fire apparatus, fuel trucks, water trucks and vacuum trucks meet the highest safety standards.
+At Osco Tank & Truck Sales, we ensure that all of our agricultural trucks, fire apparatus, water trucks, and vacuum trucks meet the highest safety standards.
 With prevention and preparation, you can ensure that your field practices do too.